Serving Art Educators

 Step 5: When the design is completed and dried (if applicable), use Scissors to cut along the marker lines you made 2/3 of the way in from the corners.

-Step 6: Stick a straight pin through a Bead.
+Step 6: Stick a straight pin through a Beads.
 Using the beaded pin, poke every other tip of the designed square and then through the dot in the center.
 (See image left)

 Step 7: Once every other tip is stuck in the middle of the square, stick the pin and pinwheel into a straw or dowel rods.